denten-books/plain-text/main.md

 as well, but in modern usage, it usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
-"Laying bare the device," for Shklovsky, meant making the implicit metaphor explicit, particularly in the case where such metaphors are "stale," "automatic," and "naturalized," bereft of their original poetic and evocative power.
-One could write, for example, "a field of study," without much thought to the spatial metaphor.
+"Laying bare the device," for Shklovsky, meant making the explicit the implicit mechanism of metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.
+One could write, for example, "a field of study," without much thought about figurative space.
 Viktor Shklovsky (who coined the phrase "laying bare the device [*priem*]") would have the reader pause to consider the implications.
 In which sense ideas resemble (or not) a field?
-The writer's language could draw our attention to the strangeness of the analogy were it to mention "a grassy field of study," or something along those lines.
+The writer could draw our attention to the strangeness of the analogy were he to mention "mowing a verdant field of study," or something along those lines.
 The unexpected transference of properties accentuates and renews a familiar image.
-How could a field of knowledge "fill" with grass?
-In such unusual juxtapositions the strangeness of the initial metaphor can be renewed and "made strange" again, in what Shklovsky calls the technique of poetic "estrangement [@shklovksy_sborniki_1917]."
+In what sense could one "mow" a "verdant" "field" of ideas?
+Such unusual juxtapositions renew the peculiarity of the initial metaphor.
+The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement [@shklovksy_sborniki_1917]."

 When pursuing estrangement the author "lays bare" or "makes obvious" the